KlemenVovk/ids-tutoring/docs/session3.md

 This is also an advantage of using Docker.
 You know that Uvicorn by default runs on port 8000.
 What if you want to have two different APIs (so two different Uvicorns)?
 Well we can containerize both and run one with `-p 4000:8000` and the other with `-p 5000:8000`.
 This way we don't have to reconfigure Uvicorn to use a different port.
 Some applications make it VERY hard to move them to a different port, so this is an easy solution.
 :::

+The code for this chapter can be found [here](https://github.com/KlemenVovk/ids-tutoring-s3/tree/master/live_demo/3_containers_basic/api)

 ### Chapter 6: simplifying deployment with docker compose

 Running `docker build` and `docker run` with the correct parameters quickly becomes cumbersome.
 This is where `docker compose` comes in.
 It's a way to define the build and run commands in a single configuration file that we can then deploy with a single command.
 The file is a YAML file named `docker-compose.yml`.